ladybug-tools/honeybee-resources/sample_folder_structure/project_folder/0-model/etc/README.md

 `./0-model/etc`

-This folder includes all **non**-aperture geometry in Radiance model.
+This folder includes all the geometry in model except for the apertures.
+The files should be copied into one of the two subfolders:

+1. `opaque`: Includes all geometries with opaque materials.
+2. `nonopaque`: Includes all geometries with transparent/ translucent and any other modifiers that light can penetrate through.

+In direct sunlight calculation the content in `opaque` folder will be blacked out but the geometry in nonopaque folder will be used as is.

 In most cases there are only 3 files in this folder:

 1. `geometry.rad`: This file includes only radiance surfaces and should not include any of the radiance modifiers/materials.
 2. `material.rad`: This file includes all the modifiers for surfaces in `geometry.rad`.